l-javier-garcia/School_District_Analysis/README.md

 It made the district schools rate lower than charter schools.
 ## Summary
 <!-- Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.-->
+The most evident changes were the decrease in the math scores, the reading scores and the overall passing scores which showed that the academic dishonesty can affect negatively.